coq/coq/CONTRIBUTING.md

 Documentation for getting started with the Coq sources is located in various files in [`dev/doc`](dev/doc) (for example, [debugging.md](dev/doc/debugging.md)).
-For further help with the Coq sources, feel free to join the [Coq Gitter chat](https://gitter.im/coq/coq) and ask questions.

 Please make pull requests against the `master` branch.